aws-samples/Automate_OpenSearch_Cross-Cluster_Replication_for_Resilience_with_Sceptre_and_CloudFormation/README.md

-# OpenSearch Cross-Cluster Replication for Disaster Recovery
+# Automate OpenSearch Cross-Cluster Replication for Resilience with Sceptre and CloudFormation

 This project implements a cross-cluster replication setup for OpenSearch domains to enable data replication for high availability and disaster recovery across AWS regions and/or AWS accounts.